- What is project scope?

 The level of details on your project scope statement will differ based on how complex your project is.
 Nevertheless, there are some common elements that your project scope must cover:

-- Project assignees – This stands for a list of people who have been assigned to the project because they are matches for the roles that you have outlined for the project and they have sufficient availability to get on board with what is needed.
+- Assignees – This stands for a list of people who have been assigned to the project because they are matches for the roles that you have outlined for the project and they have sufficient availability to get on board with what is needed.

-- Project roles – This part will outline the expertise that is required for the project to be set in motion.
+- Roles – This part will outline the expertise that is required for the project to be set in motion.
 Once all of the roles have been defined clearly, you will have a solid perception of what sort of experts you must invite to participate in the project.

 - Project estimations – Estimations come in a whole host of sizes and shapes.
 This includes the amount of money and time that the project demands, as well as the resources it requires.

-- Project start and end dates – This part will aim to display the date that your project begins and where it concludes, ensuring that there is a clear time frame for the project that everyone needs to stick to.
+- Start and end dates – This part will aim to display the date that your project begins and where it concludes, ensuring that there is a clear time frame for the project that everyone needs to stick to.

 - Project tasks – The project tasks show you the project’s scope of work in the tiniest detail, pointing to all of the specific things that must be carried out within a short time period.
 Every milestone consists of a number of tasks, which then get divided into subtasks.